COM Alumni Association Board of Directors

 Scott Morin, '18

-Student Doctor Morin is a third year medical student at the University of New England, College of Osteopathic Medicine.
+Student Doctor Morin is a fourth year medical student at the University of New England College of Osteopathic Medicine.

 This past summer Scott enjoyed getting back on his road bike and also participating in the Medical Student Training in Aging Research (MSTAR) Program at Harvard's Training Campus.